-3.3 Crude protein
+3.2 Crude protein

-Crude protein concentration significantly decreased throughout the growing season.
-The magnitude of treatment effects was relatively small in comparison to seasonal differences (Table 5, Figures 3 and 4).
-The only exception was a legume, serecia lespedeza, which had only a summer and fall sampling.
-In all other species, CP concentration was highest in the spring and lower in summer and fall.
-Some species also declined between summer to fall while others remained fairly constant between the two sampling periods (Figures 3 and 4).
-If CP decreased from summer to fall, the difference was small compared to the difference between spring and summer.
+Crude protein concentration significantly decreased throughout the growing season, and the magnitude of treatment effects was relatively small in comparison to seasonal differences (Table 3, Figures 2 and 3).
+For all species measured in spring, summer, and fall, CP concentration was greatest in the spring and lower in summer and fall.
+Some species also declined between summer to fall while others remained fairly constant between the two sampling periods (Figures 2 and 3).
+If CP decreased from summer to fall, the difference was smaller compared to the difference between spring and summer.

-Three of the eleven species, i.e., panicum, American beautyberry, and showy partridge pea, had significantly greater CP in forest treatments than in savanna treatments (Table 5).
-Crude Protein concentration of panicum ranged from an average of 11.4% in the CONT treatment to 8.6% in HT1 treatment with the CONT treatment significantly greater than all savanna treatments (Table 6).
-Crude Protein concentration of American beautyberry ranged from 15.3% in the CONT and 10.5% in the HT1 and HT2 treatments (Table 6).
-The CP for the CONT treatment was significantly greater than all other treatments with RRB (12.7%) having the second highest value.
-Crude Protein concentration of showy partridge pea ranged from 13.7% in the RRB to 10.6% in the HT1 and HT4 treatments.
-Crude protein concentration of the RRB treatment was significantly greater than all other treatments (Table 6).
+Three of the eleven species, i.e., panicum, American beautyberry, and showy partridge pea, had significantly greater CP in forest treatments than in savanna treatments (Table 3).
+Crude Protein concentration of panicum ranged from an average of 11.4% in the CONT treatment to 8.6% in HT1 treatment with the CONT treatment significantly greater than all savanna treatments (Table 4).
+Crude Protein concentration of American beautyberry ranged from 15.3% in the CONT and 10.5% in the HT1 and HT2 treatments.
+The CONT treatment was significantly greater than all other treatments with RRB (12.7%) having the second greatest value.
+Crude Protein concentration of showy partridge pea ranged from 13.7% in the RRB to 10.6% in the HT1 and HT4 treatments with the RRB treatment significantly greater than all other treatments (Table 4).
 In addition to these three species, winged elm, post oak, big bluestem, and Desmodium spp. had marginally significant treatment effects (0.05 < P< 0.10).
-With the exception of post oak, which had the highest CP in the HT3 treatment, the marginally significant species also had greater concentrations in forest treatments than one or more savanna treatments (Table 6).
-Two species, winged elm and American beautyberry, exhibited a significant treatment*season interaction in CP concentration (Table 5, Figure 3) because the decrease in CP between spring and summer was greater for the savanna treatments than for the forest treatments.
-Likewise, panicum and slender lespedeza exhibited a similar trend.
+With the exception of post oak, which had the greatest CP in the HT3 treatment, the marginally significant species also had greater concentrations in forest treatments than one or more savanna treatments (Table 4).
+Two species, winged elm and American beautyberry, exhibited a significant treatment*season interaction in CP concentration (Table 3, Figure 3) because the decrease in CP between spring and summer was greater for the savanna treatments than for the forest treatments.
+Likewise, showy partridge pea and slender lespedeza exhibited a similar trend.
 However, the interaction was only marginally significant (0.05 < p < 0.10).

 4. DISCUSSION

-4.1 Aboveground net primary productivity

-Our first objective was to compare the understory ANPP of eight treatments representing different management regimes.
-The array of treatments resulted four structural types; grassland/savanna (HT1), savanna (HNT1, HT2, HT3), burned forests (HT4, RRB), and non-burned forests (HT, CONT).
-Frequent fire maintained more open canopy structure, which increased understory growth of the herbaceous-dominated savanna treatments (Edwards 2004, Lashley et al. 2011, Adhikari et al. 2021a).
-In addition, fire appeared to have a direct positive effect on understory.
-In particular, ANPP was greatest in the growing season following a fire, i.e., greatest in annually burned treatments and in the first year after fire for the HT2 treatment.
-Previously, Adhikari et al. (2021a) found herbaceous ANPP decreased with increasing years since fire in the HT2 and HT4 treatments.
+The array of treatments resulted in four structural types; grassland/savanna (HT1), savanna (HNT1, HT2, HT3), burned forests (HT4, RRB), and non-burned forests (HT, CONT).
+As expected, frequent fire maintained more open canopy structure, which increased understory growth of the herbaceous-dominated savanna treatments (Edwards 2004, Lashley et al. 2011, Adhikari et al. 2021a).
+In addition, fire appeared to have a direct positive effect on understory ANPP which was greatest in the growing season following a fire, i.e (greatest in annually burned treatments and in the first year after fire for the HT2 treatment).
+Also, as expected, CP decreased during the growing season.
+However, CP concentration of some forage species were less in the savanna treatments when compared to the forested treatments.
+Combined, these effects represent a possible tradeoff when managing forests for deer in this region.